modio/modio-docs/public/en-us/features/metrics/dashboards/game-dashboard-data.md

 The number of unique monthly active users (MAU) for the current and previous calendar month.

 **How it's measured**
-A UGC MAU is a unique user identified by IP address that performs at least one qualifying action on UGC.
+A UGC MAU is a unique user identity that performs at least one qualifying action on UGC.

 **Qualifying actions**